 - Serve right away or keep in the fridge until ready to serve.

 This recipe is so good, I would never make a traditional carrot cake again.
 The frosting is sweet from the dates and maple syrup and tart from the cream cheese.
-It packs serious flavour in a thin layer!
+It packs serious flavor in a thin layer!

 I’ve replaced a lot of the oil in traditional recipes with applesauce to give you that moist texture.
-You could replace all the oil completely with applesauce but the texture would be a bit more dense.
+You could replace all the oil completely with applesauce but the texture would be more dense.
 Plus I use coconut oil which is wonderful for your health so don’t feel bad about adding a bit more in there!
 In most of my cake recipes, I try to substitute the sugar with dates and coconut sugar.
 I prefer the taste and they are much healthier alternatives.

 - 167 mg Potassium

 - 2.4 mg Choline

 - And trace amounts of Vitamin A, Vitamin K, Vitamin B6, Folate, Vitamin B5, Betaine, Iron, Zinc, Copper, and Manganese.¹